-The County's water supplies are primarily obtained from groundwater, surface water and imported State Water.
+The County's water supplies are primarily obtained from groundwater, surface water and imported water, which is typically mostly or entirely State Water though a small percentage of Colorado River Authority water is available for delivery to Calleguas when needed from MWD.
 Recycled water is used when and where it is available.
-Currently no desalination projects have been developed.
+Currently no seawater desalination projects have been developed.